derharry/svelte-zeeltephp/README.release-notes.md

 **v1.0.4 (rc1)**   2025-07-12
 (...tbd...)
 - ** in general **
-  - ZeeltePHP now supports +layout.server.php and +server.php
+  - Support for +layout.server.php and +server.php files.
+Namespaces have to used.
+  - *tbd* The JSON-response from ZeeltePHP is now empty when the route is not properly
 - **zp_fetch_api**
-  - Param `router` as string is now direct API +server.php access
+  - Param `router` as string is for API +server.php access.
-  - added param-option debug.
+  - Added param-option debug.
 - **ApiRouter**
   - Default API request routing/data is now POST by default (instead of GET)
   - Param `router` as string is now direct API +server.php access